lonnen/lonnen.github.com/_posts/2012-07-02-staticmethods.md

 layout: post
 ---

-My colleague Peter Bengtsson recently published a [blog post](http://www.peterbe.com/plog/newfound-love-of-staticmethod) about the @staticmethod decorator introduced in Python 2.2.
+My colleague Peter Bengtsson recently published a blog post about the @staticmethod decorator introduced in Python 2.2.
 Specifically, he argues that @staticmethod is useful for functions called exclusively from object methods, where a developer may want to change the object's behavior by overriding that static method in a subclass.
-Take a minute to skim his short post (linked above) and familiarize yourself with the context.
+Take a minute to skim his [short post](http://www.peterbe.com/plog/newfound-love-of-staticmethod) and familiarize yourself with the context.

 If, like me, you're are not a fan of `@staticmethod` you'd be tempted to define `newlines` as a function outside the class as Peter did in the second example.
 Naively then, to change the behavior of the subclass you might try: